UK Drone Operating Categories

 Key Points to Remember

-- Operator ID: Needed by anyone responsible for a drone with a camera or over 250g.
+- Operator ID: Needed by anyone responsible for a drone with a camera from 100 g upwards and for all drones at 250 g or more.

-- Flyer ID: Needed by anyone who flies a drone weighing 250g or more, or any drone with a camera.
+- Flyer ID: Needed by anyone who flies a drone weighing 100 g or more (strongly recommended even for lighter models).

 - A2 CofC: Needed to fly in the Open A2 Category.
 Valid for 5 years.